NhloniphoStack/JobStride-v1/README.md

 # JobStride

-A job tracking application site built with React JS.
+A job tracking application site built with React & Node JS.

 JobStride is a full stack project that was created to make job application tracking easier, with a focus on managing different applications from across different sites